Samoyed and cat

 Step 3: Use a leash

 The next step is to start with leashed interactions.
-Keep your Samoyed secure on a leash and allow the animals to be in the same room together.
+Keep your Samoyed secure on No products found. and allow the animals to be in the same room together.
 You should continue to have these meetings until your Samoyed is able to remain calm around your cat.
 And your cat is no longer hissing, hiding, or scratching.

 If the leashed interactions continue to seem aggressive, you may need to revert back to step 1.